 This was a brave first step welcomed by the business community and foreign investors, but what everyone was waiting for was the showdown between Jokowi and the old guard.
 Everyone knew Jokowi didn't stand a chance.
 His is a minority government ruling in a Coalition, but Indonesians still hoped for a new kind of leader who would make a stand.
 At best a political rebel, at worst a noble loser.

 What they seem to have gotten is a sell-out.
 That much became clear when Jokowi appointed Budi Gunawan as national police chief in January to appease the country's political elite.
 Budi was a three-star general and by most accounts a suspiciously wealthy man.
 Those suspicions were enough to attract the attention of the Corruption Eradication Committee (KPK) who immediately named Budi as a suspect in a bribery investigation.

 It's fair to argue that the KPK is Indonesia's only institution trusted by the people.
 Ordinary Indonesians have little love for the police, which is an institution that still performs a " two finger" virginity test on its female members.
 Comparatively the KPK seem like a beacon of hope, with enough grunt to bring down cabinet members, police generals, and lawmakers.
 So this is why when the KPK called out Budi, the police came for it with knives.

-Jokowi dropped Budi in February and the police responded over the next few months by charging members of the KPK with a series of largely invented offenses, forcing them to follow custom and step aside.
+Jokowi dropped Budi in February and the police responded over the next few months by charging members of the KPK with a series of largely invented offences, forcing them to follow custom and step aside.
 Sadly those who have replaced the fallen officials are not considered crusaders for public justice.